isamul/normGraph/README.md

 ├── .gitignore
 ├── application_output.ipynb    # used for debugging purposes
 ├── assistant.ipynb             # used for debugging purposes
-└── langgraph.json              # required for deployment in LangGraph Studio
+├── langgraph.json              # required for deployment in LangGraph Studio
+├── helper_notebooks_benchmark  # contains notebooks used for the benchmark
+└── helper_notebooks_ingestion  # contains notebooks required for the initial data ingestion
 ```

 Run the following steps to run the NormGraph in the development environment LangGraph Studio (currently MacOS only):